 Lack of appetite

-By now, it’s pretty well known within the reefer community that the Cheese family of weed strains is oddly reminiscent of actual cheese – causing the name to accurately represent what one can expect of these beautiful little nuggets.
+By now, it’s pretty well known within the cannabis community that the Cheese family of weed strains is oddly reminiscent of actual cheese.
+So, you would be forgiven for thinking that Blue Cheese is yet another run-of-the-mill cheese-tasting strain.
+However, you would be wrong.

-Unofficially, Blue Cheese marijuana is classified as an indica, with a roughly 80% indica and 20% sativa genetic profile.
-Unlike most traditional indicas, though, the high from Blue Cheese weed won’t hit you like a ton of bricks.
-Instead, it almost washes over the body, bringing overall relief with an immense variety of potential therapeutic benefits.
+The high from Blue Cheese weed won’t hit you like a ton of bricks.
+Instead, it almost washes over the body, bringing relief with an immense variety of potential therapeutic benefits.
 The decrease in stress levels will seem natural as the relaxation creeps up upon you slowly.

-Probably the number one most defining factor of Blue Cheese cannabis is its intriguing aroma and flavor, which is oddly reminiscent of, you guessed it… actual cheese.
-In fact, the aftertaste produces a slight sourness much like that of Parmesan or Gouda.
+The most defining characteristic of Blue Cheese cannabis is its intriguing aroma, which is oddly reminiscent of, you guessed it… actual cheese.

 Unlike the aroma, the flavor of Blue Cheese is on the sweeter side, with most of the sourness pulling an escape act during the combustion process.
 Inhalation is typically sweet and delicious, with exhalation becoming musky, earthy, and sometimes spicy (but always pungent).